DevExpress/testcafe/README.md

 ### Creating the Test

-Let’s make a test for [https://devexpress.github.io/testcafe/example](https://devexpress.github.io/testcafe/example) page.
+As an example, we are going to test the [https://devexpress.github.io/testcafe/example](https://devexpress.github.io/testcafe/example) page.

-Create a `.js` or `.ts` file anywhere on your computer.
+Create a `.js` or `.ts` file on your computer.
 Note that it needs to have a specific structure: tests must be organized into fixtures.
-You can paste the following code to see the test in action.
+You can paste the following code to see the test in action:

 ```js
 import { Selector } from 'testcafe'; // first import the testcafe selector module